tomnaylor/Formula-One-Predictor-and-Stats/README.md

 To work on the code without changing the master branch, you can fork the repo to use in your chosen IDE.
 You simply need to log into GitHub, navigate to the repo, use the "fork" button in the top right and it will be added (as a copy) to your GitHub repos.

 ### Running a local copy
 If you would like to run a local copy of this website, you would simply need to clone the master git repo.
-Follow the steps in deployment to clone the repo.
-There are no servers to configure, the website uses only HTML, CSS and JavaScript.
+Navigate to the repo and click "clone".
+Copy the HTTPS (or SSH) URL into your git application There are no servers to configure, the website uses only HTML, CSS and JavaScript.
 You will need internet access to get the CDN files and the live API data.

 ## Credits